hbctraining/reproducibility-tools/lessons/02-Rmarkdown_part2.md

 | Valiant           |  18.1|    6|   225|  105|  2.76|  3.460|  20.22|    1|    0|     3|     1|

 There are some other functions that allow for more powerful customization of tables, including `pander::pander()` and `xtable::xtable()`, but the simplicity and cross-platform reliability of `knitr::kable()` makes it an easy pick.

+## Working directory behavior

+`knitr` redefines the working directory of an RMarkdown file in a manner that can be confusing.
+Make sure that any paths to files specified in the RMarkdown document is relative to its location, and not relative to your current working directory.

+A simple way to make sure that the paths are not an issue is by creating an R project for the analysis, and saving all RMarkdown files at the top level and referring to the data and output files within the project directory.
+This will prevent unexpected problems related to this behavior.

 ***